Total Triage Model

 When should I expect a response to my eConsult?

-Recent changes mean that eConsult is now open from 8:00am – 6:30pm Monday to Friday. eConsult is CLOSED outside of these hours including weekends.
-If you submit an eConsult between 8:00am – 1:00pm, you will receive a response from us on the same day (this will be via SMS, telephone or email).
-If you submit an eConsult after 1pm, you will receive a response from us by the end of the next working day.
+Recent changes mean that eConsult is open from 8:00am – 12:00pm Monday to Friday. eConsult is CLOSED outside of these hours including weekends.
+If you submit an eConsult between 8:00am – 12:00pm, you will receive a response from us on the same day to let you know when your request will be dealt with (this will be via SMS, telephone or email).

 How will you make contact with me?